The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: A remodeling/supervisor argument to well-localize Haar support

-Since the integrand has $L^{\infty}$-norm at most $m = m(\epsilon, \tilde{\sigma}, \tilde{\omega})$, then by H\"older's inequality we simply need to show the support of the integrand can be made arbitrarily small.
+Since the integrand has $L^{\infty}$-norm at most $m = m(\epsilon, \tilde{\sigma}, \tilde{\omega})$, then by H\"older's inequality it suffices to show the support of the integrand can be made arbitrarily small.
 The support of the function has Lebesgue measure at most

 By choosing $k_1, \ldots, k_m$ sufficiently large, the Lebesgue measure of the support can be made arbitrarily small.
 Thus we have shown that

 is at most

 minus some term which goes to $0$ as $k_1, \ldots, k_m$ are all chosen sufficiently large.
 Similarly, we have